What are the Passions of the Soul?

 - 3. What rule should be followed for this purpose

-- 4. That heat and movement of the limbs proceed from the body, and thoughts from the soul
+- 4. Heat and the movement of the limbs come from the body.
+Thoughts come from the soul

 - 5. The soul does not give movement and heat to the body